You can make the difference

 In the US and around the world, child marriage is a harmful practice that disproportionately affects girls.
 Every year, thousands of children in the US face pressure to marry before they are ready, and the majority of those children are girls being pressured to marry older men, PBS reported.
 Globally, 650 million girls and women alive today were married as children, according to Girls Not Brides.

-Bills to eliminate Child Marriage have been considered in 20 states, including Arizona, Florida, and Tennessee, in the past two years.
+Bills to eliminate Child Marriage have been considered in 20 states, including Kentucky, Arizona, Florida, Hawaii, Texas and Tennessee, in the past two years.
 But, while the proposed bills resulted in the strengthening of legislation and children’s rights in some states, only Delaware and now New Jersey have actually passed the bills intact.

 Most states with Child Marriage restrictions have too many loopholes that don’t protect children.